jorgitoooo/acme-search/README.md

 #### Software

 I had to make few technological decision when developing this project.
 The main one was choosing the frontend library that this project was built on.
-I chose React not only because it is heavily used at Neeva but also because it makes componentizing our view/presentation logic incredibly simple which translates into greater reusability of our code and faster development time.
+I chose React because it makes componentizing our view/presentation logic incredibly simple which translates into greater reusability of our code and faster development time.

 For prop validation, I chose to go with the popular `prop-types` package.
 This package enforces strict prop type validation and throws errors when these prop requirements aren't met which allows us to catch bugs early on and fix them immediately.